security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-The main role we record is `Commander`.
+The most common value we record in `Person: Role` is `Commander`.

 There are a variety of other roles a person can have including `Second in Command`, `Chief of Staff` along with other less common entries.
 They will vary between countries.

 As a special note, heads of academic or other security force institutions will sometimes be referred to as the `Commandant`.
 In these cases, `Commandant` should be recorded in the `Title` field, and their role should be recorded as `Commander`.

-If someone is referred to as “the head”, “chief” or some other variation indicating that they are in charge of a unit, they should be regarded as the `Commander`.
+If a person is referred to as “the head”, “chief” or some other variation indicating that they are in charge of a unit, they should be regarded as the `Commander`.

-## Title \(official title\) {#person_title}
+## Person: Title {#person_organization_title}

 ### Description